 Using an industry example, the holy grail for retailers is to understand where exactly customers are within a store, what specific products they are viewing and for how long.
 Why did they pause at a specific point or follow a certain path within a shopping center?
 This is similar to the sort of analytics common amongst online retailers and is currently being replicated in store environments using radio (WiFi, RFID, BLE, UWB) and light (LiFi, IR, CCTV, cameras) based systems.

-In order to improve the accuracy of Indoor Mapping in these and other scenarios, Focal Point Positioning and others, take an approach of ‘sensor fusion’ by intelligently combining the wealth of data being tracked by the myriad of sensors now commonplace within the technology we use, carry, and wear.
+In order to improve the accuracy of Indoor Mapping Software in these and other scenarios, Focal Point Positioning and others, take an approach of ‘sensor fusion’ by intelligently combining the wealth of data being tracked by the myriad of sensors now commonplace within the technology we use, carry, and wear.
 This means that instead of using simply radio and light based systems as described they can also leverage data from sources such as the barometer, microphone, and inertial sensors resulting in a more ubiquitous outdoor and indoor relationship and therefore richer context.

 Crucially this means that no additional infrastructure is required and as can be seen in the map below, analyzing this data with human motion modeling results in more accurate and reliable positioning.
 The area being shown is Canary Wharf in London, an area dense with high rise buildings which can often cause issues for GNSS devices.
 The yellow line shows the route as tracked by a very high end military class GNSS device representing the ‘ground truth’.
 The red line shows a standard smartphone with unassisted GPS with the blue line showing the improvements made by combining sensor fusion, machine learning and signal processing.